Exact diagonalization: Memory requirements

 The dimension of the Hilbert space describing a quantum system scales exponentially with system size.
 For example, consider a system of $N$ spins localized on fixed lattice sites.
 The dimension of the on-site basis is 2, because the state of each spin can be described as a superposition of spin-up and spin-down, denoted $\left|\uparrow \right\rangle$ and $\left|\downarrow \right\rangle$.
 The full system has dimension $2^N$, and the Hamiltonian represented as a matrix has size $2^N \times 2^N$.
 This implies that computation time and memory requirements scale very unfavorably in exact diagonalization.
-In practice, the memory requirements can be reduced by taking advantage of symmetry of the problem, imposing conservation laws, working with sparse matrices, or using other techniques.
+In practice, the memory requirements can be reduced by taking advantage of symmetry of the problem, imposing conservation laws, working with sparse matrices, or using other techniques to reduce the Hilbert space dimension.

 Comparison with other techniques

 Exact diagonalization is useful for extracting exact information about finite systems.
 However, often small systems are studied to gain insight into infinite lattice systems.
 If the diagonalized system is too small, its properties will not reflect the properties of the system in the thermodynamic limit, and the simulation is said to suffer from finite size effects.

 Unlike some other exact theory techniques, such as Auxiliary-field Monte Carlo, exact diagonalization obtains Green's functions directly in real time, as opposed to imaginary time.
 Unlike in these other techniques, exact diagonalization results do not need to be numerically analytically continued.
 This is an advantage, because numerical analytic continuation is an ill-posed and difficult optimization problem.